 Since then, Gettysburg teams have earned the College a reputation as a consistent winner, earning multiple CC championships every year.
 Gettysburg became the first school to win 100 CC titles, when the women’s golf squad captured the 2015 league crown.

 Gettysburg teams have performed well across the board, with 18 teams winning at least one title.
-The Bullets have won the most CC championships in men’s lacrosse (15), men’s swimming (14), women’s swimming (14), volleyball (11), and women’s lacrosse (10), and are tied for the most titles in women’s golf (7).
+The Bullets have won the most CC championships in men’s lacrosse (15), men’s swimming (14), women’s swimming (14), volleyball (11), women’s lacrosse (10), and women’s golf (8).

 “As one of the founding members of the Centennial Conference, Gettysburg College has shown that rigorous academics and athletic success can go hand-in-hand,” remarked Steve Ulrich, executive director of the Centennial Conference.
 “Bullets teams have represented the College and the conference in the best light on and off the field, and the Centennial could not be more proud."